 Submit to the Intended Call | Review the Track List | Review the Proposal Formatting Instructions | Understanding the Rubric

-Effective as of the ELUNA 2020 Call for Proposals, the Program Committee has overhauled the proposal submission process.
+Effective as of 2020, the Program Committee has overhauled the proposal submission process.
 We highly encourage everyone who is interested in submitting a proposal read through the information below.

 The following applies to both Developers Day+ and the Annual Meeting, unless otherwise specified:

 - Proposals may be made by either an individual or a group.
-It is strongly preferred that all co-presenters be included in the proposal at time of submission to ensure no scheduling conflicts.
+All co-presenters must be included in the proposal at time of submission to ensure no scheduling conflicts.

 - Co-authors in your proposal may be co-presenters; however, please do not list them as a speaker if they do not plan on attending.
 Co-author credits may be on the slides and/or ELUNA document repository